 The roof system warranty will cover defective materials and some instances of defective workmanship.

 Defects are a common issue that cause roofing disputes.
 The length of coverage and warranty stipulations will vary depending on contractors.
 It’s important to note that workmanship warranties are valid for as long as a roofing company is in business.

-To schedule a consultation with an experienced Jacksonville construction attorney, please call us today or submit our contact request form.
+To schedule a consultation with an experienced Jacksonville construction attorney, please call us today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.